Search

 If you are just looking for basic information on your home, we suggest you start with the following resources first:

-Discover the history of Hudson’s oldest homes and buildings.
-This table includes many of the city’s oldest homes and incorporates data from the library’s Summit Memory Collections and Hudson Heritage Association.
+• Hudson’s oldest homes and buildings information.
+Informational resource detailing many of the city’s oldest homes and incorporates data from the library’s Summit Memory Collections and Hudson Heritage Association.
 Details for homes may include architectural information, house reports (if available), house history and links to related collections.
 Photographs, if available, were created by William Moos (1919-1984) who was a painter, architect and founding member of the Hudson Heritage Association.

-The Hudson Library maintains a collection of The Hudson Heritage Association house reports, which vary in size and scope but typically include genealogy of previous owners, deed and tax history, architectural reports/ inspections and occasional photographs.
+• House Reports – The Hudson Library maintains a collection of The Hudson Heritage Association house reports (also available online through the Hudson Heritage Association website), which vary in size and scope but typically include genealogy of previous owners, deed and tax history, architectural reports/ inspections and occasional photographs.

-The Hudson Library’s Houses of Hudson Collection in Summit Memory includes photographs and descriptions for more than 500 homes in the downtown Hudson corridor, keyword searchable by address.
-This resource includes basic descriptions of properties sometimes including homeowner information and approximate build date.
+• Houses of Hudson Collection – A Hudson Library project submitted to Summit Memory.
+The resource includes photographs and descriptions for more than 500 homes in the downtown Hudson corridor, keyword searchable by address.
+Records feature basic descriptions of properties sometimes including homeowner information and approximate build date.

-Located in the archives reading room.
-The city directories are helpful for tracking down property owners.
+• City Directories – Located in the archives reading room.
+The city directories are helpful for finding property owners.
 Some of the city directories (1910, 1950) list properties by address, rather than by owner, which makes the searching easier.

 It is recommended to start working at the latest possible date and work backwards in time.
 If you are interested in conducting more extensive house research, please consult the tips below.